 Unlike a bow, the sling bow fits easily in your backpack, or even your back pocket.
 The guy that invented it sells a take-down arrow that screws together; it made me think of a cleaning rod that you commonly find in a gun cleaning kit.
 I’m sure it wouldn’t take much to make up a few of your own take down arrows to go with your sling bow.

 These can easily stow in your backpack, and be taken along with you and whenever you throw the pack over your shoulder you know you have a decent weapon in it that can get you some food should the need arise, and really that’s what good survival gear does.
 It sits there quietly, taking up little space until you need it.

 The guy that invented it sells them of course, but why pay too much for something that you can make yourself for pennies on the dollar.
 I understand that the guy is just trying to make a living, we all are, but some information is meant for the masses.

 It can be compared to the inventors of the bow and arrow, the slingshot, and the crossbow.
 The names of whoever thought these things up are lost to the ages, and many people now make money by selling various forms of these inventions.

 So it is my contention that I am not selling the item, I am telling you how to make one in various forms for yourself for cheap, or even free.

 I have made four versions of the sling bow, the first variant being as close to the guys original invention as I could get because I figured that must be the best way to do it.

-To finish it up I tied a piece of paracord at the pouch to nock the arrow onto and left a longer piece that I then tied in to a large knot.
+To finish it up, I tied a piece of paracord at the pouch, and left a longer piece that I then tied in to a large knot.
 The knot is for grasping and drawing the sling bow.

 This worked fairly well, but I wanted to find an easier and cheaper way to do it because you won’t necessarily be able to obtain a wrist rocket and whisker biscuit in cases of SHTF/TEOTWAWKI.
 That led me to making the wooden sling bow.